tbrlpld/RememberMe/README.md

 ------------

 * On the HTC Desire S (considered a legacy device):
-  When the game is loaded on the propitary browser, only the welcome modal is shown.
+  When the game is loaded on the proprietary browser, only the welcome modal is shown.
   The game is not visible in the background as in other browsers.
-  Also, when "play game" is pushed the welcome modal does not dissapear.
+  Also, when "play game" is pushed the welcome modal does not disappear.
-* DOM maipulation possible.
+* DOM manipulation possible.
-  In the current way the game is created, it is possible to check for matching symbols by using the browsers delopment features.
+  In the current way the game is created, it is possible to check for matching symbols by using the browsers development features.
   Also, the matching of cards is determined by adding a CSS class to the card elements (spacers).
   This can also be done with the browsers developer tools.
   To prevent these interactions it would be necessary to create a proper back end application which handles the game logic and stores the status of the game.